Geek Dashboard

 If you are wondering about the orange dot on the macOS screen, here’s the answer.
 It is a visual representation that lets you know that an app is using the microphone of your device.
 Apple meant it as a security feature to alert the user.

 Apart from presentations, it is also annoying while I’m streaming on YouTube or while recording my screen for tutorials.
 Well, there’s no official method from Apple that helps you remove the orange microphone dot.
 Since it was annoying me and making me uncomfortable, I started looking for tricks to get rid of the orange microphone dot in macOS.
-Luckily, not one but I find out two different methods that helped me from further annoyance.
+Luckily, not one but I found out two different methods that helped me from further annoyance.

 2 Ways to Disable Orange Microphone Dot on Full Screen in macOS Monterey